EndCod3r/medal-tools/README.md

 - Functional CLI (minimal bugs but less features)

-  - Copy clips to directory
+  - Copy clips to a directory
-    - Copying clips with certain string in path (eg. Game name, date, etc)
+    - Copying clips with a certain string in the path (eg. game name, date, etc)
     - Copying clips from custom albums (collectionId or collection name)
   - Download clips from Medal.TV
   - Supports arguments for one-line copying or downloading

 - Mostly functional GUI (some bugs but more features)
   - Searching for clips
-    - by text in path
+    - by text in the path
-    - by text in title
+    - by text in the title
     - by collection name/ID
   - Copying clips
-    - by text in path
+    - by text in the path
-    - by text in title
+    - by text in the title
     - by collection name/ID
   - Checking for enough disk space to copy clips

 ### Planned:

-- Copying and seraching clips by tags and game category
+- Copying and searching clips by tags and game category
 - Downloading clips through the GUI

 ## How to download: